ClaireLee22/Image-Classifier-Application/README.md

 ## Projcet Overview
 ### Project Description
-Use vgg16 pretrained model to train an image classifier to recognize different species of flowers.
-Then convert it into a command line application.
+- Train an image classifier to recognize different species of flowers.
+- Build a command line application of the image classifier.

 ### Project Procedure
-- Preprocess the data
+- Load and preprocess the data
-  - Transform words to ids
-  - Tokenize punctuation
-- Create lookup table
-- Build RNN
+- Build network
+  - Load the pretrained model: vgg16
+  - Define a new classifer
-- Train RNN
+- Train the classifer
-- Generate TV script
+- Test the network
+- Make a prediction
+- Save the checkpoint

 ### Project Results
-- Generated TV script for a scene at Moe's Tavern successfully.
+- Train an classifier which can predict the class for an input flower image.
+- Build the command line application
-- Need to get more data to train to get a better results.
+  - Allow users to choose different hyperparametrs to train their own classifers.
+  - Make predictions for input flower images using the classifer they have trained.

 ## Getting Started
 ### Prerequisites
 - [PyTorch 4.0](https://pytorch.org/get-started/locally/)

-### Run
+### Train a new network with train3.py
+### Predict flower name with predict3.py
 In a terminal or command window, run one of the following commands:

 ```bash